 Each environment was subjected to the same test with the same parameters.
 Table 12 shows the results of the Item Purchase test against all three environments.

-Once again the performance for all three environments is remarkably close, with Azure having the lowest average duration and standard deviation.
+In this case, the Azure environment was able to process significantly more sessions, while the AWS environment had a lower average session duration.
 The on-premises environment appears to produce inconsistent performance with a much higher standard deviation.

 Although the AWS and Azure environments were configured to autoscale the number of web servers, an autoscaling event never occurred.
 The four instances were able to handle the load generated by the tests without ever surpassing the 70% CPU utilization mark.
 In fact, the CPU utilization of all the web servers in every environment never exceeded 40%.